oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

         - **Use Wallet File**: Check this box
         - Wallet File Location: Set to the same path you used in the TNS Admin Location field above
         - Role: **Default**
         - User name: Enter ADMIN which is the user created by default during the creation of Autonomous Database.
-(If you created another ADB user, you can use that user instead.)
+(If you created another Autonomous Database user, you can use that user instead.)
         - Password: Enter user's password.
 If ADMIN user is used, enter the password that was provided during the Create Autonomous Database step while provisioning Autonomous Database.
         - Save password: Check this box if desired.